Portsmouth Entry Requirements

 Valid Passport

-Must be valid for the entire duration of your stay.
-Some countries require 6 months validity beyond travel dates.
+Must be valid for your entire stay in Portsmouth.
+Some airlines require 6 months validity

 Return/Onward Ticket